Enterprise to Pro – Post Conversion Help

 I get an error opening the converted file

 This means that if you rename your company file, or move it, then your attachments will no longer be accessible.
-During the conversion process we rename your file for clarity, so this is likely to happen.
+During the conversion process we rename your file for clarity, so this is likely to happen unless you manage the situation.

-There are two ways to get your files back:
+There are two ways to retain access to these files:

-Option 1: Put your converted file in the same location and with the same file name as your original Enterprise file.
+Option 1: Recommended: Restore your converted file in the same location and with the same file name as your original Enterprise file.

-Option 2: Recommended: Rename the folder that contains your attached documents to match your new file’s name.
+Option 2: Rename the folder that contains your attached documents to match your new file’s name.

-– Put the converted file in the same location as the original file.
+– Restore the converted file in the same location as the original Enterprise file.

 – Locate the folder that contains your attachments and rename it: